Chipita: Joint venture partnerships

-Mexico:
+Mexico

 Established in 2017, CCP is a Joint Venture between Chipita, Catamo and Mr. Alberto Romo of Proan.
 CCP handles marketing, sales and distribution of mini croissants designed for kids under the brand Vuala.

-India:
+India

-Britchip was set up in 2017 in India as a joint venture partnership between Chipita and Britannia Industries.
-Britchip office is based in Bangalore while its manufacturing plant is located in Pune.
+Britchip Foods Limited was set up in 2017 in India as a joint venture partnership between Chipita and Britannia Industries.
+Britchip office is based in Bengaluru while its manufacturing plant is located in Pune.
+The share capital of Britchip Foods is made up of 40% of ST Bakery, Chipita Foods' successor that supports croissant production by offering development and know-how, and 60% of Britannia Industries.
 During the first months of 2019 it introduced croissant of cocoa and vanilla flavors in India under the brand name Treat.

-Saudi Arabia: Modern Food Industries
+Saudi Arabia

-Modern Food Industries (MFI) was set up in 2009 in Saudi Arabia as a joint venture between Chipita, Almarai and the Olayan Group.

-Modern Food Industries (MFI) is based in Riyadh and has manufacturing plants in Jeddah Al Kharj and Hail.
-In 2009 it introduced the 7DAYS croissant in Saudi Arabia. subsequently also entered the cakes market with its 7DAYS Swiss Rolls and 7DAYS Cake Bars, while in 2018 it launched 7Days Bake Rolls in the market.
-Modern Food Industries (MFI) is also present in the United Arab Emirates, Kuwait, Oman, Bahrain.
+Modern Food Industries (MFI) was set up in 2009 in Saudi Arabia as a joint venture between Chipita, Almarai and The Olayan Group.
+Based in Riyadh, it has manufacturing plants in Jeddah, Al-Kharj and Ha'il.
+In 2009 it introduced the 7DAYS croissant in Saudi Arabia.
+Subsequently, also entered the cakes market with its 7DAYS Swiss Rolls and 7DAYS Cake Bars, while in 2018 it launched 7Days Bake Rolls in the market.
+Modern Food Industries is also present in the United Arab Emirates, Kuwait, Oman, Bahrain.

-Malaysia: Muchico Bakery
+Malaysia

 Established in 2016, Muchico Bakery SDN BHD is a joint venture in Malaysia between Chipita and the Tan Family.

 Muchico Bakery commenced local manufacturing of the products and introduced the 7DAYS croissant as of 2017 in the market of Malaysia and as of 2018 in Singapore.